softlayer/softlayer-python/README.md

 #### Not Found: `/' not found

-If you're getting a **'/' not found** error, this means something went wrong when Jekyll created the `_site` directory.
+If you're getting a **'/' not found** error when you open a browser to `localhost:4000`, this means something went wrong when Jekyll created the `_site` directory.
 It has nothing to do with you, it's all Jekyll.
-To fix this, stop Jekyll and restart it.
+To fix this, type `CTRL+C` to stop Jekyll and try again.

+#### Warning: cannot close fd before spawn

+If you get **Warning: cannot close fd before spawn** after running `grunt serve`, this means something went wrong when Jekyll created the `_site` directory.
+It has nothing to do with you, it's all Jekyll.
+To fix this, run `grunt serve` again.

 <a href="#">back to top</a>